 During the semester, DHN students will rotate through a series of work stations, gaining hands-on experience as they learn the various roles involved in operating a restaurant.
 The restaurant is open to faculty, staff, and the public by reservation only.

-Students in the Lemon Tree are team-taught and directed by Bob Perry, Coordinator of the Food Systems Initiative in the College of Agriculture, Food and Environment and Aaron Schwartz, a lecturer in the Department of Dietetics and Human Nutrition.
-Mr. Perry is a professional chef with over 25 years of experience in the US and abroad and Mr. Schwartz is a Registered Dietitian.
+Students in the Lemon Tree are team-taught and directed by Bob Perry, Coordinator of the Food Systems Initiative in the Martin-Gatton College of Agriculture, Food and Environment and Emily DeWitt, a lecturer in the Department of Dietetics and Human Nutrition.
+Mr. Perry is a professional chef with over 40 years of experience in the US and abroad and Ms. DeWitt is a Registered Dietitian.